The argenteus denomination

 RIC Serdica 11a, "305-306"

 The remaining types are very rare, extremely rare, or unique.
 The campgate VIRTVS MILITVM type was also issed by Severus II as Augustus, Maxentius as Augustus, and Maximinus II as Caesar.
 It was also issued by Maxentius as PRINC INVICT, Constantine as Caesar, and Maximian as SEN PF AVG, his second-reign title.
 At Rome Maxentius issued CONSERVATOR VRBIS SVAE, FELIX PROCESS CONSVLAT AVG N, MARTI PROPVG IMP AVG N, and TEMPORVM FELICITAS AVG N (the last two with wolf and twins) for himself alone.
 At Carthage he issued TEMPORVM FELICITAS AVG N and two more designs of MARTI PROPVGNATORI AVG N. At Carthage, CONSERVATOR KART SVAE exists for Constantine.
+At Alexandria CONCORDIA AVGG with Tyche standing left holding the head of Serapis was issed c.
+305-307 for at least Galerius and Maximinus II (Nomos 3).
 The sale catalogs cited below have a few varieties not listed in RIC, including one abdication type of Maximian in F&S catalog of Jan.
 3, 2012.

 The good-silver argenteus denomination was abandoned c.
 310. Three base-silver types from Trier c.
 313 may be debased "argentei" and are discussed below.
 Constantine resumed issuing good-silver coins from central mints c.
 315-325 but all are quite rare.
 In 324 silver began being issued in larger quantities from eastern mints.
 But, for collectors, silver coins are not common until 337 when Constantine died and his sons began to issue siliqua (and multiples) in large quantities.
 The silver siliqua denomination remained a significant part of the coinage until the end of the empire (and beyond).